MarkdenToom/NASA-blog/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* The fine ladies 'n gentlemen at StackOverflow for posting & answering questions
-* Inspiration
+* The Django documentation
-* etc
+* [bradtraversy](https://github.com/bradtraversy/btre_project) for the front-end layout